-The E-Finance Lab is an industry-academic partnership between Frankfurt and Darmstadt Universities and partners Deutsche Bank, Deutsche Börse, DZ Bank Gruppe, Finanz Informatik, IBM, 360 Treasury Systems and Interactive Data Managed Solutions located at J. W. Goethe University, Frankfurt.
+The E-Finance Lab is an industry-academic partnership between Frankfurt and Darmstadt Universities and partners Deutsche Börse, DZ Bank Gruppe, Finanz Informatik, 360 Treasury Systems, FACTSET Digital Solutions, and usd AG located at Goethe University Frankfurt.

 Goal of the E-Finance Lab is to jointly develop scientific yet managerial methods for rearranging the business processes of the financial service industry.
 The overall approach is to apply industrial methods well established in other domains, such as automotive supply chain optimization, to the financial supply chain.
 Using this industry metaphor, the main challenges are the design of smart production infrastructures, including the development and evaluation of advantageous sourcing strategies, and smart selling concepts to enable new revenue streams for financial service providers in the future.
 Prof. Dr. Wolfgang Koenig, speaker of the E-Finance Lab, states that "our goal is to contribute methods and views to the realignment of the financial supply chain".